Students who attend the University of Utah are required to be fully vaccinated against measles, mumps and rubella (MMR).

-- You you must provide documentation for 2 MMR vaccinations—after your first birthday or
+- That you received two MMR vaccinations—after your first birthday and at least 28 days apart, or

-- Results of a blood test (called a titer) proving measles, mumps, and rubella immunity.
+- Results of a blood test (called a titer) proving measles, mumps, and rubella immunity, or

 - Statement or photocopy of records from doctor/health care provider